makerforgetech/dmt-labs.github.io/_posts/2023-10-10-pi-5-deep-dive.md

 **Outcome:** The Pi 5 may be able to perform the object detection and recognition in realtime without the need for the Coral USB Accelerator.

+## Audio Jack

+The Raspberry Pi 5 does not have an audio jack, and the current project uses a speaker module that relies on this jack for output.

+However, the same i2s connection that is used for the MEMS microphones may be compatible with an i2s speaker amplifier module.
+This will need investigation.

+**Outcome:** Investigate i2s speaker amplifier module to replace the current module.

 ## Conclusion

 The Raspberry Pi 5 is a welcome upgrade to the Pi 3B+ and offers a number of improvements that will benefit the Modular Biped project.
 The main benefits are the dual CSI camera ports, the increased CPU and RAM, and the power button.